8bit2qubit/xbox-fullscreen-experience-guide/README.md

 * **High-Risk Operations**: Both upgrading to a Developer Preview Build and using third-party tools to modify your system are high-risk operations.
 These actions could lead to system crashes, application conflicts, data loss, or the need to reinstall your operating system.
 * **At Your Own Risk**: You agree to assume **full responsibility for all potential consequences**, positive or negative.
 The developer and the author of this guide are not liable for any form of damage and offer no support.
 * **Backup is Your Responsibility**: Before you begin, it is your responsibility to **create a full backup of all important data** and **create a system restore point**.
-* **Unofficial Process**: The "Xbox Fullscreen Experience Tool" mentioned in this guide is is not affiliated with Microsoft or Xbox.
+* **Unofficial Process**: The "Xbox Fullscreen Experience Tool" mentioned in this guide is not affiliated with Microsoft or Xbox.

 ---